 Here at Ropsley we flourish as Historians because:

-We do this by ensuring our curriculum is inspiring, engaging and inclusive for all; providing practical, innovative activities and a range of resources that bring history to life, and instil in our children a curiosity and the desire to know more.
-We value the rich experience that trips, visitors, and experience days provide, and we recognise the importance of finding out about history in a range of ways: using non-fictional and fictional accounts, real life sources from our community and a range of media’s (e.g. photos and videos).
+We do this by ensuring our curriculum is inspiring, engaging and inclusive for all; providing practical, innovative activities and a range of resources that bring history to life, with the aim of instilling in our children a curiosity and the desire to know more.
+We value the rich experience that trips, visitors, and experience days provide, and we recognise the importance of finding out about history in a range of ways: using non-fictional and fictional accounts, real life sources from our community and a range of media’s.

 All lessons build on prior learning and teachers support all children to learn and remember more through:

-Time given in each new topic for understanding when the event occurred in relation to other events.
+- Time given in each lesson for the understanding of chronology, looking at when the event occurred in relation to other events and .